Highlights from the Ratings and Financial Report for Yamana Gold Inc. (AUY)

 AUY’s Market Performance

-AUY stocks went down by -11.04% for the week, with a monthly drop of -24.53% and a quarterly performance of -23.22%, while its annual performance rate touched 2.55%.
-The volatility ratio for the week stands at 5.88% while the volatility levels for the past 30 days are set at 4.81% for Yamana Gold Inc. The simple moving average for the period of the last 20 days is -14.04% for AUY stocks with a simple moving average of -6.05% for the last 200 days.
+AUY stocks went up by 2.80% for the week, with a monthly drop of -13.56% and a quarterly performance of -16.29%, while its annual performance rate touched 16.30%.
+The volatility ratio for the week stands at 6.41% while the volatility levels for the past 30 days are set at 5.05% for Yamana Gold Inc. The simple moving average for the period of the last 20 days is -4.26% for AUY stocks with a simple moving average of 1.23% for the last 200 days.

 Analysts’ Opinion of AUY